Talking to Kids About Racism and ViolenceEn Español

 Start by checking in with your child.
 Kids, even very young ones, are extremely perceptive, and they may have worries or concerns they don’t know how to express.

 This will look different for every child.
-Kids might be afraid of riots, of being hurt by the police, or worry that something bad could happen to loved ones.
+Kids might feel unsure what to think about people of other races, afraid of being hurt by the police, or worried that something bad could happen to their loved ones.
 Avoid making assumptions.
 Instead, ask broad questions that give kids space to talk over what they’re feeling: “How did you feel about what we saw on the news?
 What did it make you think about?”

 For young children, drawing, painting or acting out stories with toys can be helpful tools for expressing thoughts and feelings that aren’t easy to put into words.